Hyperplane mass partitions via relative equivariant obstruction theory: Proofs

 where the first factor relates to $\lambda$, the next $d-1$ factors correspond to neighborhoods of the $x_2, \ldots, x_d$ and the last $d$ factors to $\epsilon$-balls around $y_1, \ldots, y_d$.
 A natural basis of the tangent space at $\tfrac12 u+ \tfrac12 v$ is obtained via the push-forward of the canonical basis of $\R^{2d}$ as tangent space at $(\frac12,0,\dots,0)^t$.

 Consider the subspace $Z \subseteq \relint\theta$ that consists all points $\lambda u+(1-\lambda)v$ associated to the pairs of hyperplanes $(H_u, H_v)$ such that both hyperplanes intersect the moment curve in $d$ points.
 In the space $Z$ the local degrees only depend on the orientations of the hyperplanes $H_u$ and~$H_v$, but these are fixed since $Z\subseteq \relint\theta$.
 Indeed, any two neighborhoods of distinct roots of the test map $\psi_{\M}$ can be mapped onto each other by a composition of coordinate charts since their domains coincide.
-This is a smooth map of degree $1$ if both roots are in $Z$, which is a subset of $\theta$: The Jacobian at the root is the identity map.
+This is a smooth map of degree $1$: the Jacobian at the root is the identity map.
 Let $\tfrac12 u+ \tfrac12 v$ and $\tfrac12 u'+\tfrac12 v'$ be roots in $Z$ of the test map $\psi_{\M}$ and let $\Psi$ be the change of coordinate chart described above.
 Then $\psi_{\M}$ and $\psi_{\M}\circ\Psi$ differ in a neighborhood of $\tfrac12 u+\tfrac12 v$ just by a permutation of coordinates.
 This permutation is always even by the following: \begin{claim*} Let $A$ and $B$ be finite sets of the same cardinality.
 Then the cardinality of the symmetric sum $A \vartriangle B$ is even. \end{claim*}

 The orientations of the hyperplanes $H_u$ and $H_v$ are fixed by the condition that $\tfrac12 u+ \tfrac12 v \in\relint\theta$.
 Thus, $H_u$ and $H_v$ are completely determined by the set of intervals that $H_u$ cuts once.
 Let $A \subseteq \{1, \dots, j\}$ be the set of indices of intervals $I_1,\ldots,I_h$ that $H_u$ intersects once, and let $B \subseteq \{1, \dots, j\}$ be the same set for $H_v$.
 Then $\Psi$ is a composition of a multiple of $A \vartriangle B$ transpositions and, hence, an even permutation.
 This means that all the local degrees ($\pm 1$'s) in the sum \eqref{eq:eval_obstruction_cocycle_4} are of the same sign, and consequently $a=\pm \binom{j}{(j+1)/2}$.